geogaddialex/poolLeague/README.md

 Priority:
-	dp shouldn't multiply by 10, that's the job of calculateTNSR RTN - TNSR doesn't update unless you select winner+loser (doesn't know how many points you'd get) - add green tick New rule suggestions and votes (show who voted but not for what)(needs notifications) Friendly league that never resets - Option on All Time to include friendlies Request a game
+	dp shouldn't multiply by 10, that's the job of calculateTNSR RTN - TNSR doesn't update unless you select winner+loser (doesn't know how many points you'd get) - add green tick New rule suggestions and votes (show who voted but not for what)(needs notifications)(need to have 1 game played to vote) Friendly league that never resets - Option on All Time to include friendlies Request a game
 	Sort tables by headers